kubevirt/user-guide/docs/virtual_machines/templates.md

 Available in the each OpenShift/Kubevirt compute nodes.

 ## Additional information
-You can follow [Virtual Machine LifecycleGuide](usage/life-cycle.md) for further reference.
+You can follow [Virtual Machine Lifecycle Guide](usage/life-cycle.md) for further reference.